letorbi/inotifyrecursive/README.md

 ## Features

 * **Small** About 150 lines of code (including comments)
-* **Powerfull** All features of inotify-simple plus recursive watching
+* **Powerful** All features of [inotify_simple](https://pypi.org/project/inotify_simple/) plus recursive watching
 * **Agnostic** Python 2 and Python 3 compatible (minimum tested version is 2.7)

 ## Installation

 The recommended installation method is via pip:

-`pip install inotifyrecursive`
+`python -m pip install --upgrade inotifyrecursive`

-You could also simply clone the repository or copy the code directly into your project, but don't forget to install the dependency [inotify-simple](https://pypi.org/project/inotify_simple/), if you choose this way.
+You can use the same command to upgrade Inotify Recursive from an older version.

+This will also install its dependency inotify_simple.

 ## Documentation